CDCgov/ixa/docs/book/src/topics/properties.md

 By default, this creates a full multi-property index.
-You can pass an explicit `ixa::entity::PropertyIndexType` as a third argument to request a count-only index or to opt out of automatic indexing:
+You can pass an explicit `ixa::entity::PropertyIndexType` as a third argument to request a count-only index or to opt out of default indexing:

 ```rust
 define_multi_property!(